mytardis/mytardis/docs/transfer.rst

 Common Setup
 ============

 Add the sync application and dependencies to the INSTALLED_APPS list in your MyTardis project's settings file.
+The transfer app overrides a number of templates in the tardis_portal app, and so should be above it in the INSTALLED_APPS list.

 .. code-block:: python